nnnnnnn0090/Coospo-BK467-Receiver/README.md

 # Coospo-BK467-Receiver
-Connect to the sensor with BLE and receive data from the sensor
+Connect to sensor with BLE and receive data

 ## Usage:
 ```cmd